abdelrahman116/Weather-APP/README.md

-# Weather Dashboard App
+# Weather App

 ## Overview

-The **Weather Dashboard App** is a web application that allows users to check current weather conditions and a 5-day forecast for any city.
+The **Weather App** is a web application that allows users to check current weather conditions and a 5-day forecast for any city.
 The app features a clean interface with dynamic backgrounds that change between day and night, providing a visually engaging and intuitive experience.

 ## Features